3D-PDF-Consortium/3DPDF-IF-Epic-1/index.md

-# 3D PDF Interoperability Forum (3DPDF-IF)
-Welcome to the 3D PDF Interoperability Forum web page.
+Welcome to the 3D PDF Interoperability Forum (3DPDF-IF) web page.

-## Epic 1 / Sprint 2
+## Sprint 2

 ### Scope
 The goal of this sprint is to create and test PDF 2.0 files that have RichMedia annotations with 3D assets.